Pregnancy and newborn screening

 National Services Division has an ongoing role in the national multidisciplinary groups which monitor and evaluate the pregnancy and newborn screening programmes, and in partnership with NHS Health Scotland they also produce patient information to support the programmes.
 Additionally NSD commission the laboratory service for the newborn bloodspot testing programme.

-NHS Quality Improvement Scotland, in collaboration with the services and NSD, have developed quality standards relating to the pregnancy and newborn screening programmes; these are available for download from the NHS Quality Improvement Scotland website.
+NHS Healthcare Improvement Scotland, in collaboration with the services and NSD, have developed quality standards and key performance indicators relating to the pregnancy and newborn screening programme; these are available for download from the NHS Healthcare Improvement Scotland website.

 In Scotland screening is routinely offered for the following conditions: